 Nearly everyone nowadays is buying PPC (Pay-Per-Click) ads on search engines nowadays.
 Businesses even bet on the competitor keywords and brand names in order to attract visitors to their website.
 Keeping track of what the competition is doing is nearly impossible without utilizing Google scraping as all ads will not be shown to all users.

-For SEM surveillance, businesses scrape Google or use a third party provider in order to acquire ads from any location and device without using their own business IP address.
+For SEM surveillance, businesses scrape Google or use a third-party provider in order to acquire ads from any location and device without using their own business IP address.
 This way Google will display ads as if it was any regular user doing a search query.
 As Google thinks the query has been sent by a regular internet user, it will often display many more ads without any restrictions.
-Business can then easily acquire significant amounts of data on their competitor ad campaigns.
+Businesses can then easily acquire significant amounts of data on their competitor ad campaigns.

 Google scraping has proved purposeful, its advantages are so many, businesses have become successful with the use of Google scraping by gathering data and putting it to good use.
 A Google data extraction tool is an easy way for businesses to gain a competitive edge in nearly any market.
 With very little development effort, access to nearly infinite amounts of data appears within hands’ reach.